Paulpalooza returns for second year

 Even though last year’s inaugural Paulpalooza was meant to celebrate the life of a Fitchburg teenager who died in 2017, there was still a little bit of sadness.

-Kathie Natzke, mother of Paul, who was born with spina bifida and died in an unexpected accident, said it was sad because it was “definitely a party he would have loved.”
+Kathie Natzke, Paul’s mother, said it was sad because it was “definitely a party he would have loved.”
+Paul was born with spina bifida and died in an unexpected accident.

-“The fact that he was missing was painful,” she wrote to the Star in an email.
-“But happy and sad can coexist and it was so wonderful to see so many people come out to help us raise money and honor his memory.”
+“The fact that he was missing was painful,” she wrote to the Press in an email.
+“But happy and sad can coexist, and it was so wonderful to see so many people come out to help us raise money and honor his memory.”

-The event runs from 11 a.m. to 5 p.m., with all proceeds going to Paul’s Party, a nonprofit started by the Natzkes to celebrate Paul’s life.
+The event runs from 11 a.m. to 5 p.m., with all proceeds going to Paul’s Party, a nonprofit the Natzkes started to celebrate Paul’s life.
 The nonprofit provides money for sports equipment and camps for children with disabilities, she said.

 The event will include live music and food – including Paul’s favorite, macaroni and cheese – as well as a raffle and yard games.